hansamaligamage/durablefunction/README.md

  }
 ```

-### Orchestrator function to call the activity function in a specific order
+### Orchestrator function to call the activity functions in a specific order
 ```
 [FunctionName("processorder")]
 public static async Task<List<string>> RunOrchestrator(